-The estimated causal effect from BK-SIC to SPV allows us to decompose the projected SPV response to global warming (Fig. 6a and d) into a contribution from BK-SIC change (Fig. 6b and e) and all remaining factors (Fig. 6c and f).
+The estimated causal effect from BK-SIC to SPV allows us to decompose the projected SPV response to global warming (Figs. 6a, d) into a contribution from BK-SIC change (Figs. 6b, e) and all remaining factors (Figs. 6c, f).
 The latter is simply calculated as the residuals, i.e. projected minus predicted SPV, and can be interpreted as the effect of global mean warming on the SPV without the effect mediated via BK-SIC loss.
-We show the evolution of the three quantities as a function of both time (Fig. 6a-c) and global mean temperature change (Fig. 6d-f).
+We show the evolution of the three quantities both as a function of time (Figs. 6a-c) and of global mean temperature change (Figs. 6d-f).

 First we test whether such a decomposition provides any evidence against our assumption of BK-SIC being a source of non-linearity of the SPV response to global mean warming.
-To quantify this, we calculate the Bayes factor for each model; that is, we calculate the odds of observing the data under the alternative hypothesis of future changes in SPV not depending on BK-SIC against that of observing the data under our initial hypothesis of BK-SIC playing a role (with ce in the range of 0.025 and 0.1).
-Details of the calculations are provided in the Supplement.
-A Bayes factor much larger than 1 would mean that the data were much more likely under the alternative hypothesis and would force us to question our assumption.
-However, we find the Bayes factor to be close to unity for almost all models (see also Fig. S1 in the Supplement), meaning that their results are equally likely under the two hypotheses.
-While this analysis does not prove our hypothesis of an influence of BK-SIC on the non-linearity of the SPV response (which rests on Figs. 1 and 2, together with previous literature), neither does it provide any evidence against the assumption.
+To quantify this, we calculate the Bayes factor for each model, that is, we calculate the odds of observing the data under the alternative hypothesis of future changes in SPV not depending on BK-SIC, against that of observing the data under our initial hypothesis of BK-SIC playing a role (with ce in the range between 0.025 and 0.1).
+Details of the calculations are provided in the Supplementary Material.
+A Bayes factor much larger than one would mean that the data were much more likely under the alternative hypothesis, and would force us to question our assumption.
+However, we find the Bayes Factor to be close to unity for almost all models (see also Fig. S1), meaning that their results are equally likely under the two hypotheses.
+While this analysis does not prove our hypothesis of an influence of BK-SIC on the non-linearity of the SPV response (which rests on Fig. 1 and Fig. 2 together with previous literature), neither does it provide any evidence against the assumption.
 Thus, it is reasonable to retain our hypothesis, justifying our deductive approach.

-When assuming ce = 0.05, the effect of BK-SIC loss on SPV change at the end of the century ranges from almost no change up to a weakening of more than 10 m s^{-1} , with the ensemble mean predicting a change of -3.4 m s^{-1} (Fig. 6b).
-Thus, even for a small standardized causal effect of 0.05, the projected dramatic decrease in BK sea ice implies relatively large SPV changes (Fig. 6b and e).
-In fact, all of the projected ensemble-mean SPV changes (thick lines in Fig. 6a and d) can be explained by a BK-SIC decrease with the residual's ensemble mean being close to zero for the first half of the century and for global mean warming up to 2.5 K (Fig. 6c and f).
-After the year 2060, the residual's ensemble mean even becomes positive, and most ensemble members indicate a strengthened SPV for a global mean temperature change above 2.5 K (Fig. 6c and f).
+When assuming ce=0.05, the effect of BK-SIC loss on SPV change at the end of the century ranges from almost no change up to a weakening of more than 10 m/s, with the ensemble-mean predicting a change of -3.4 m/s (Fig. 6b).
+Thus, even for a small standardized causal effect of 0.05, the projected dramatic decrease of BK sea ice implies relatively large SPV changes (Figs. 6b, e).
+In fact, all of the projected ensemble-mean SPV change (thick lines in Figs. 6a, d) can be explained by BK-SIC decrease, with the residual's ensemble-mean being close to zero for the first half of the century and for global mean warming up to 2.5 K (Figs. 6c, f).
+After the year 2060, the residual's ensemble-mean even becomes positive and most ensemble members indicate a strengthened SPV for a global mean temperature change above 2.5 K (Figs. 6c, f).
 Thus, if BK-SIC did not decrease, a moderate strengthening of the SPV in response to global mean warming would be expected (Fig. 6f), which appears to be approximately linear.

-For a doubled causal effect (ce = 0.1) of BK-SIC on SPV, the residual's ensemble mean would imply a strengthening of more than 5 m s^{-1} at the end of the century (dashed line in Fig. 6c).
-For a causal effect of only 0.025, in contrast, it basically implies no SPV change over the 21st century in the residuals (dotted line in Fig. 6c).
+For a doubled causal effect (ce = 0.1) of BK-SIC on SPV, the residual's ensemble-mean would imply a strengthening of more than 5 m/s at the end of the century (dashed line in Fig. 6c).
+For a causal effect of only 0.025, in contrast, it basically implies no SPV change over the 21^{st} century in the residuals (dotted line in Fig. 6c).